abrennec/tbag_2021/01_audio_rendering/readme.md

 ### Exercise - Sound Perception

 - **Linear vs logarithmic**: Checkout this [website and sound examples](https://www.audiocheck.net/soundtests_nonlinear.php) to actually *hear* what is meant by linear and logarithmic scales.
+  - Describe the relationship in your own words.
 - **Hearing range**: Checkout the following two websites that provide sound examples to test the hearing range.
 Please beware that the final result must not be realistic due to the general surrounding noise and your technical setup which might not playback the sampled frequencies correctly:
   - [High Frequency Range Test (8-22 kHz)](https://www.audiocheck.net/audiotests_frequencycheckhigh.php)
   - [Low Frequency Range Test (10-200 Hz)](https://www.audiocheck.net/audiotests_frequencychecklow.php)